-This Review Plan (RP) is a collaborative product of the Project Delivery Team (PDT), the National Planning Center of Expertise for Coastal Storm Damage Reduction (PCX-CSDR) and the Walla Walla District Directorate of Expertise for Civil Works Cost Engineering (Cost DX).
-This RP was developed in accordance with EC 1165-2-209, which establishes the procedures for ensuring the quality and credibility of U.S. Army Corps of Engineers (USACE) decision documents through independent review.
+This Review Plan (RP) is a collaborative product of the Project Delivery Team (PDT), the National Planning Center of Expertise for Coastal Storm Damage Reduction (PCX-CSDR) and the Walla Walla District Directorate of Expertise for Civil Works Cost Engineering (Walla Walla DX).
+The PCX-CSDR will manage the RP.
+The content of this plan follows the guidance laid out in EC 1165-2-209 - Civil Works Review Policy, from December 2009.
+The purpose of the RP is to identify the appropriate level and types of review that will be necessary during the development of the study.
+The RP is part of the study Project Management Plan (PMP), but is presented as a stand-alone document.

-a.
 References

-- (1) Engineering Circular (EC) 1165-2-209, Civil Works Review Policy, 31 Jan 2010 - (2) EC 1105-2-412, Planning Models Improvement Program: Model Certification, 31 March 2011 - (3) Engineering Regulation (ER) 1110-2-12, Quality Management, 30 Sep 2006 a.
-Title, Subject, and Purpose of the Decision Document.
-The Integrated Feasibility Report and Environmental Impact Statement for Bogue Banks, Carteret County, NC shall be the decision document.
-The Bogue Banks Study is being pursued under the Corps of Engineers' General Investigation (GI) Program.
-The integrated Feasibility Report and Environmental Impact Statement (EIS) is being conducted in response to the following resolution adopted July 23, 1998:
+- (1) Engineering Circular (EC) 1165-2-209, Civil Works Review Policy, 31 Jan 2010 - (2) EC 1105-2-412, Planning Models Improvement Program: Model Certification, 31 March 2011 - (3) Engineering Regulation (ER) 1110-2-12, Quality Management, 30 Sep 2006